 Of course, if you keep a concentrated portfolio and picked a handful of the “right” stocks, you return could spike; but if you picked the “wrong” stocks, you could sink your portfolio.
 Diversification moderates returns and moderates risks because a greater number of stocks determines performance.

 Consider a quick example.
 If you own 3 stocks (and extreme, but it illustrates the point), and one of them tanks, then 1/3rd of your portfolio just disappeared.
-But if you owned 100 stocks, and one of them tanks, only 3% of the portfolio got hit.
+But if you owned 100 stocks, and one of them tanks, only 3% of the portfolio will get hit.
 Where you make the tradeoff in terms of the number of stocks depends on several issues.
 The principle works when a stock is successful.
 If you pick a winner, then in our example, either 1/3rd of your portfolio or 3% of your portfolio would hit a home run.
 Holding a lot of stocks can mitigate both the lows and the highs of the entire portfolio.

 Professional managers regularly struggle with this tradeoff, so you’re not alone in having to face this decision.
 Warren Buffett, the acclaimed and famously iconic head of Berkshire Hathaway, manages a stock portfolio in which his top 4 holdings have made up as much as 57% of the total portfolio.
 That is a significant concentration.
 You can see Buffett’s top 20 stocks here.

 On the other hand, Peter Lynch, who managed Fidelity’s Magellan Fund, owned more than 1,000 stocks at a time.
 During his tenure as head of this fund, he earned an average annual return of 29.2%, making him the best-performing mutual fund manager in the world.